bensmrs/gendarme/README.md

 ### Supported OCaml types

-`Marshal`, and in particular `ppx_marshal`, only supports a subset of OCaml types, mostly related to the author’s needs in his projects.
+`Gendarme`, and in particular `ppx_marshal`, only supports a subset of OCaml types, mostly related to the author’s needs in his projects.
 Extended support will happen as a function of the author’s needs and project funding.
 It should be noted that recursive types are supported, thus enabling to marshal nested types.

 #### Supported kinds